graphaware/neo4j-uuid/README.md

 Java developers that use Neo4j in <a href="http://docs.neo4j.org/chunked/stable/tutorials-java-embedded.html" target="_blank">embedded mode</a>
 and those developing Neo4j <a href="http://docs.neo4j.org/chunked/stable/server-plugins.html" target="_blank">server plugins</a>,
 <a href="http://docs.neo4j.org/chunked/stable/server-unmanaged-extensions.html" target="_blank">unmanaged extensions</a>,
-GraphAware Runtime Modules, or Spring MVC Controllers can include use the UUID as a dependency for their Java project.
+GraphAware Runtime Modules, or Spring MVC Controllers can include use the GUID as a dependency for their Java project.

 #### Releases

-Releases are synced to <a href="http://search.maven.org/#search%7Cga%7C1%7Ca%3A%22uuid%22" target="_blank">Maven Central repository</a>.
+Releases are synced to <a href="http://search.maven.org/#search%7Cga%7C1%7Ca%3A%22guid%22" target="_blank">Maven Central repository</a>.
 When using Maven for dependency management, include the following dependency in your pom.xml.

     <dependencies>
         ...
         <dependency>
             <groupId>com.graphaware.neo4j</groupId>
-            <artifactId>uuid</artifactId>
+            <artifactId>guid</artifactId>
             <version>3.0.6.43.11</version>
         </dependency>
         ...